erthink/libmdbx/README.md

 	This allows to minimize reclaim loop and make it execution time independent from total page count.

 	This results in OS kernel cache mechanisms working with maximum efficiency.
-	In case of using disc controllers or storages with [BBWC](https://en.wikipedia.org/wiki/Disk_buffer#Write_acceleration) this may greatly improve
+	In case of using disk controllers or storages with [BBWC](https://en.wikipedia.org/wiki/Disk_buffer#Write_acceleration) this may greatly improve
 	write performance.